j10ccc/magisk-modules-tracker/README.md

 A simple repo which tracks magisk modules from the official organisation.

-Script runs automatically using Github Actions every 12 hours.
+Script runs automatically using Github Actions once a day.

 Tracker list is <a href="https://github.com/DivideTrackers/magisk-modules-tracker/blob/main/modules.json">here</a>